 Since Jan, things have changed and markets are moving in ways that has cause for concerns.
 Besides the reality that Asian Americans and Asians are being targeted racially, Donald Trump is still not disappearing, the narrative that the Western world central banks are still doing the right thing (compare this with what they proposed in 1997/98), I think what the world really needs is to stop all distractions and work on removing inequalities and focus on the greater good.

-So what’s happening in the markets since Jan ?
+So what has happened in the markets since Jan ?

 - Yield curve has steepened and continues to be so